-- (iv) adjectives, including their comparative and superlative forms; - (v) adverbs that convey frequency and adverbs that convey degree; - (vi) prepositions and prepositional phrases; - (vii) pronouns, including personal, possessive, objective, reflexive, and prepositional: - (viii) coordinating conjunctions to form compound subjects, predicates, and sentences; - (ix) capitalization of historical events and documents, titles of books, stories, and essays: - (x) punctuation marks, including commas in compound and complex sentences and em dash for dialogue; and - (xi) correct spelling of words with grade-appropriate orthographic patterns and rules; and - (E) publish written work for appropriate audiences. - (12) Composition: listening, speaking, reading, writing, and thinking using multiple texts--genres.
+- (ii) irregular verbs; - (iii) collective nouns: - (iv) adjectives, including those indicating origin, and their comparative and superlative forms: - (v) conjunctive adverbs; - (vi) prepositions and prepositional phrases and their influence on subject-verb agreement: - (vii) pronouns, including personal, possessive, objective, reflexive, prepositional, and indefinite: - (viii) subordinating conjunctions to form complex sentences; - (ix) capitalization of initials, acronyms, and organizations; - (x) punctuation marks, including commas in compound and complex sentences, em dash for dialogue, italics and underlining for titles and emphasis, and guotation marks for titles; and - (xi) correct spelling of words with grade-appropriate orthographic patterns and rules; and - (E) publish written work for appropriate audiences. - (12) Composition: listening, speaking, reading, writing, and thinking using multiple texts--genres.
 The student uses genre characteristics and craft to compose multiple texts that are meaningful.
-The student is expected to: - (A) compose literary texts such as personal narratives and poetry using genre characteristics and craft; - (B) compose informational texts, including brief compositions that convey information about a topic, using a clear central idea and genre characteristics and craft: - (C) compose argumentative texts, including opinion essays using genre characteristics and craft; and - (D) compose correspondence that requests information.
+The student is expected to: - (A) compose literary texts such as personal narratives, fiction, and poetry using genre characteristics and craft; - (B) compose informational texts, including brief compositions that convey information about a topic, using a clear central idea and genre characteristics and craft: - (C) compose argumentative texts, including opinion essays, using genre characteristics and craft; and - (D) compose correspondence that requests information.

 - (13) Inquiry and research: listening, speaking, reading, writing, and thinking using multiple texts.
 The student engages in both short-term and sustained recursive inquiry processes for a variety of purposes.
-The student is expected to: - (A) generate and clarify questions on a topic for formal and informal inquiry; - (B) develop and follow a research plan with adult assistance; - (C) identify and gather relevant information from a variety of sources: - (D) identify primary and secondary sources; - (E) demonstrate understanding of information gathered; - (F) recognize the difference between paraphrasing and plagiarism when using source materials; - (G) develop a bibliography; and - (H) use an appropriate mode of delivery, whether written, oral, or multimodal, to present results.
+The student is expected to: - (A) generate and clarify questions on a topic for formal and informal inquiry; - (B) develop and follow a research plan with adult assistance: - (C) identify and gather relevant information from a variety of sources: - (D) understand credibility of primary and secondary sources; (E) demonstrate understanding of information gathered; - (F) differentiate between paraphrasing and plagiarism when using source materials: - (G) develop a bibliography; and - (H) use an appropriate mode of delivery, whether written, oral, or multimodal, to present results.

-Source: The provisions of this §128.6 adopted to be effective September 25, 2017, 42 TexReg 5096.
+Source: The provisions of this §128.7 adopted to be effective September 25, 2017, 42 TexReq 5096.